 “Learn to work harder on yourself than you do on your job.
 If you work hard on your job, you can make a living, but if you work hard on yourself, you'll make a fortune.” ― Jim Rohn

-Again, Steve emphasizes that, at the beginning, being successful in sales has little to do with sales at all—it has to do with personal development.
+According to Steve, being successful in sales (particularly in the beginning) has little to do with sales "skills" at all—it has everything to do with personal development.
 Here are his tips for getting started:

-- Develop mental toughness.
-In order to be successful in sales, you have to be prepared to hear “no” over and over again.
-Developing mental toughness will help you handle objection and rejection.
+- Develop and nurture your "mental toughness."
+In order to be successful in sales, you have to be prepared to hear “no” over and over again day in, day out.
+Developing mental toughness will help you better handle objection and rejection.

-- Pick helpful personal development books, and try to read a new one every week.
+- Seek out helpful personal development books, and try to read a new one every week.

-- Meet with a group of like-minded individuals or agents to discuss what you’re reading and what you’re learning.
+- Meet with a group of like-minded individuals or agents to discuss what you’re reading, what you’re learning, and which personal development strategies are working.

 - Write down the “why” statement you created in the first step.
 This statement will serve as your guide when your sales career hits low points and will provide you with a daily reminder about why you’re doing the hard work to be successful.
 Print it out and hang it above your desk (or wherever you will see it most frequently).

 - Write a vision statement for your life and career.
 Look out six months ahead: Where do you see yourself?
-What is your sales production?
-According to Steve, this is an important step, yet one salespeople often ignore—to their detriment.
+What will your sales production look like?
+According to Steve, this is a crucial step, yet one salespeople often ignore—to their detriment.
 You need a vision for your career in order to be successful; you should be revisiting it daily to make sure all of your actions align with the goals you’ve identified and the future you envision.

 3. Surround yourself with successful mentors.